Cheapside Park: Henry Johnson

-Taking Back Cheapside
+Take Back Cheapside

 In August 2020, Lexington's governing body, the Urban County council, voted to rename this area Henry A. Tandy Centennial Park, after Henry A. Tandy, an entrepreneur, leader, and mason whose construction company laid the brick under the Courthouse's stone façade.
 The impetus for the reimagining of this area began in 2017 with the Take Back Cheapside community organization.
-The council voted unanimously that year to remove two state-funded statues celebrating confederate soldiers, Gen. John Hunt Morgan and John C. Breckinridge, Confederate Secretary of War.
-The historical marker on the corner of Short and Upper Streets was commissioned by the Kappa Alpha Psi fraternity.
+The council voted unanimously that year to remove two state-funded statues celebrating Confederate soldiers, Gen. John Hunt Morgan and John C. Breckinridge, Confederate Secretary of War.
+The historical marker on the corner of Short and Upper streets was commissioned by the Kappa Alpha Psi fraternity.